justinticktock/role-based-help-notes/readme.txt

 5. The 'twenty fourteen' theme showing the Contents page for a user with 'Proof Reader' role access.

 == Changelog ==

+= 1.2.9 =
+* 2014-??-??
+* Fix: Corrected the linking to plugin install page if a theme is using the TGM_Plugin_Activation CLASS

 = 1.2.8.2 =
 * 2014-03-07